So You Think You Can Dance (American TV series): Ratings

-In April 2014, Lythgoe appealed to fans on Twitter to share information about the show ahead of the 11th season's May premiere in an attempt to augment the show's ratings for the upcoming season and bolster its chances of renewal thereafter.
-The show was renewed for a 12th season, but ratings continued to decline, with an average of around 3.5 million viewers per show.
-FOX renewed the show for a 13th season, but with a drastically re-worked format focused on child dancers.
-Ratings declined further for the new version, with only five episodes breaking the 3 million viewer mark; the finale saw a series low viewership of just 2.27 million viewers.
+In April 2014, Lythgoe appealed to fans on Twitter to share information about the show ahead of the 11th season's May premiere in an attempt to augment the show's ratings for the season and bolster its chances of renewal thereafter.
+The show was renewed for a twelfth season, but ratings continued to decline, with an average of around 3.5 million viewers per show.
+Fox renewed the show for a thirteenth season but with a drastically reworked format focused on child dancers.
+Ratings declined further for the new version, with only five episodes breaking the 3 million viewer mark; the finale saw a series-low viewership of just 2.27 million viewers.

 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that "in general", Dance "is more popular in cities, though it hits peak popularity in Utah".